-Instead, my soul was awakened with a fire I didn’t even know existed.
+When I became a mother, something in my soul was awakened.
+A fire, I didn’t know was there.
 A love I always yearned for, but never felt.
 I realized everything before that moment didn’t matter anymore.
 My story, my past.
 None of it.
 The only thing I could feel was this overflowing abundance of love for this tiny new human that I had made.
 This wonderful gift from God.

 The proudest moment of my life was looking into his eyes for the first time.